 1) Buckle

-The brand’s minimalist designs reflect the Australian preference for quality over logos.
-Buckle offers both formal belts in smooth black and brown leather, and casual models in textured finishes suited for jeans or chinos.
-Solid brass buckles, clean edges, and a comfortable fit make these belts reliable for everyday wear.
-Still family-owned and locally produced, Buckle stands as a symbol of honest Australian craftsmanship and long-lasting value.
+The brand’s minimalist approach suits wardrobes that prioritise quality over logos.
+Buckle offers both formal belts in smooth black and brown leather, plus casual options in textured finishes that work well with jeans or chinos.
+Details like solid-looking hardware, clean edges, and a balanced strap thickness make these belts reliable for everyday wear.
+If you prefer understated style and long-term value, Buckle is a strong heritage-style pick.

 Highlights: